bcoin-org/bcoin-org.github.io/guides-markdown/multisig-tx.md

 // signing transaction
 ring1.script = redeem;

-spend1.addCoin(coin);

-// scriptInput will assemble script from
-// redeem script and script, which will
-// assemble redeem and create
-// space for signatures in the script. spend1.scriptInput(0, coin, ring1);

 // send
 spend1.addOutput({
   address: sendTo,
   value: Amount.fromBTC('50').toValue()
 });

+// Check the guide
 // send change to ourselves
 spend1.addOutput({
   address: changeAddr,
-  value: Amount.fromBTC('48.99').toValue()
+  value: Amount.fromBTC('49.99').toValue()
 });

+// We can manually add this coin
+// and this will also add input
+// to our transaction
+spend1.addCoin(coin);

+// scriptInput will assemble redeem and create
+// space for signatures in the script. spend1.scriptInput(0, coin, ring1);

 // all info is here, all is left is to sign
 // First signs first one and sends signed tx